sighupio/fury-kubernetes-ingress/katalog/pomerium/README.md

 Just copy the examples in the module and override them according to your settings.

-**⚠ WARNING: in the policy file, you'll need to setup many policy as many ingress you want to protect under the pomerium authorization service.**
+**⚠ WARNING: in the policy file, you'll need to set up a policy for each ingress you want to protect with Pomerium authorization service.**

 ## Ingresses